Dai shogi: Repetition

 A player may not make a move if the resulting position is one that has previously occurred in the game with the same player to move.
 This is called repetition (千日手 sennichite).
-Note that certain pieces have the ability to pass in certain situations (a lion, when at least one square immediately adjacent to it is unoccupied, a horned falcon, when the square immediately in front of it is unoccupied, and a soaring eagle, when one or both of the two squares immediately diagonally in front of it are unoccupied).
+Note that certain pieces have the ability to pass in certain situations – a lion, when at least one square immediately adjacent to it is unoccupied; a horned falcon, when the square immediately in front of it is unoccupied; and a soaring eagle, when one or both of the two squares immediately diagonally in front of it are unoccupied.
+(The horned falcon and soaring eagle also cannot skip a turn if they are on the last rank, and those squares would fall off the edge of the board; at least, that is the modern rule in chu shogi, and dai shogi should be similar.)
 Such a pass move leaves the position unchanged, but it does not violate the repetition rule, as it will now be the turn of the other player to move.
 Of course, two consecutive passes are not possible, as the first player will see the same position as before.

 However, evidence from chu shogi problems suggests that this at least does not apply to a player who is in check or whose pieces are attacked, as otherwise one could win via perpetual check or perpetual pursuit.
 The modern chu shogi rule as applied by the Japanese Chu Shogi Association (JCSA) is as follows, and presumably dai shogi should be similar.
 If one side is making attacks on other pieces (however futile) with his moves in the repeat cycle, and the other is not, the attacking side must deviate, while in case of checking the checker must deviate regardless of whether the checked side attacks other pieces.
 In the case of consecutive passes, the side passing first must deviate, making turn passing to avoid zugzwang pointless if the opponent is in a position where he can pass his turn too.
 Only the fourth repetition is forbidden by these rules.
 If none of these are applicable, repetition is a draw.